 Convictions for these crimes will prohibit you from owning or possessing firearms.

 At Holland & Usry, we know these charges can be motivated by nothing more than ill will, and you need an advocate who can skillfully explain your side.
-Call us today toll free at 888-230-1841 or 864-582-0416 to schedule a free consultation with one of our attorneys and find out how we can help you.
+Call us today toll free at 888-230-1841 to schedule a free consultation with one of our attorneys and find out how we can help you.